philipturner/swift-colab/README.md

 >
 > <sup>4</sup>One cell fails because of the ambiguous line `gradient(at: 2, 2, of: pow)`.
 Fix this by replacing either `2` with `Double(2)`.
 >
-> <sup>5</sup>This notebook depends on [tensorflow/swift-models](https://github.com/tensorflow/swift-models), which is succeeded by [s4tf/models](https://github.com/s4tf/models).
+> <sup>5</sup>This notebook depends on [tensorflow/swift-models](https://github.com/tensorflow/swift-models), which is now maintained at [s4tf/models](https://github.com/s4tf/models).
 The repository has not been tested recently.
 Also, compilation requires using `%install-swiftpm-import` to inject the `TensorFlow` module.

 | Tutorials from FastAI | Dependencies | Compatible Swift Versions |
 | ---------------- | ------------ | ------------------------- |